NMonKLabs77/build-script-3/README.md

 ## Instructions

-1. Create a new file named `bash.sh` in your preferred text editor.
+1. Create a new file named `build3.sh` in your preferred text editor.
 2. Copy and paste the following code into the file:

 ```